Making films without breaking the bank

 Introduction:

-In this course, students will learn how to put together a micro-budget film from start to finish.
-By learning the fundamentals of film producing, through a micro-budget lens, students will be taken through the various steps and stages of producing a film including writing, budgeting, funding to build the skills needed to transform an original concept into a finished product.
+In this course, students will learn how to put together a low budget film from start to finish.
+By learning the fundamentals of film producing, through a micro-budget lens, students will be taken through the various steps and stages of producing a film including writing, budgeting, funding, principal photography, and post-production in order to help build the skills needed to transform an original concept into a finished product.

 Why I created this course:

-As a graduate of Toronto Metropolitan University’s Film Program, I was shocked by how ill-prepared I was for the film industry once I finished the 4-year program.
-I’ve spent the last 15 years learning how to produce films by doing it on my own.
+As a graduate of Toronto Metropolitan University’s Film Program, I was shocked by how ill-prepared I was for the real world of filmmaking once I finished the 4-year program.
+Over the last 15 years I’ve worked both in the system and independently, learning how to produce films by doing it on my own.
 Not everybody has the time or finances to commit to post-secondary program.
-This course is designed to teach you the fundamentals of micro-budget filmmaking without breaking the bank.
+This course is designed to teach you the fundamentals of filmmaking without breaking the bank.

 Save your money.
 You’ll need it for your film.